jvasile/cl-cookieproject/README.md

 Because we're using qlot, we don't want to `M-x sly` from inside emacs.
-Instead, we want to start the sbcl session using the runner in the dir: `./run-slynk`, then `M-x sly-connect` to the running sbcl, which listens on port 4008 by default.
+Instead, we want to start the sbcl session using the runner in the dir: `./dosh slynk`, then `M-x sly-connect` to the running sbcl, which listens on port 4008 by default.

 ### Run it